Please visit the Financial Aid & Educational Financing website to see a complete listing of all forms required and the appropriate deadlines.

 I am interested in the arts at Columbia.
 Can I send in a portfolio or sample of my work?

-Please see our Supplementary Materials page for information on submitting art and/or music materials.
+Please see our Supplementary Materials page for information on submitting creative supplements.

 I currently attend a community college.
 Should I wait until I receive my Associates degree to transfer, or can I transfer without it?